Bayesian model-based clustering for populations of network data: Motivating data examples

 \subsection{Connectivity patterns in the brain}

 As described in Section \ref{sec22}, this example involves a population of 300 undirected networks corresponding to 10 brain-scans taken for 30 healthy individuals via diffusion magnetic resonance imaging (dMRI).
+The 300 networks are treated as independent observations, similarly to the studies of \cite{lunagomez} and \cite{arroyo2021inference}.
 The nodes of the networks correspond to regions of the brain, and edges denote connections recorded among these regions.
-Specifically, the network data consist of 200 nodes according to the CC200 atlas (\cite{craddock2012whole}).
+Specifically, the network data consist of 200 nodes according to the CC200 atlas \citep{craddock2012whole}.
 Our goal is to identify a cluster of individuals with brain connectivity patterns that differ compared to the majority of the networks in the population, and characterise these with respect to a model parameterisation.
 We thus implement our outlier cluster detection algorithm, as discussed in Section \ref{sec44}.

 We initialise our algorithm similarly to the initialisation performed for the Tacita application in Section \ref{sec61}.
-Hence, we determine an initial membership of networks in two different clusters by implementing a k-memoid algorithm using the R package \texttt{kmed} \cite{kmed}.
+Hence, we determine an initial membership of networks in two different clusters by implementing a k-means algorithm using the R package \texttt{kmed} \cite{kmed}.
 This is done for three distance matrices that correspond to the Jaccard, the wavelets and the $l_2$ distance metrics.
 We combine the results using majority vote, to obtain the initial cluster membership of each network.
+We now consider three distance metrics versus the four distance metrics considered for the Tacita application in Section \ref{sec61}, as the prespecified number of clusters is now $C=2$, and we wish to avoid complications caused by ties.
 We initialise the network representative by generating its edges through independent Bernoulli draws, with probabilities equal to the proportion of times the corresponding edge is observed in the network data.
 We initialise the block membership of the representative's nodes by SBM estimation on the initial representative using the R package \texttt{blockmodels} \cite{blockmodels}.
 For the rest of the parameters of the model we consider three different random initialisations, and run the MCMC for each initialisation for 1,000,000 iterations.